nighthawk/ASCollectionViewController/README.md

 In particular it:
 * Takes care of batching together any changes to your model to update the `collectionView`.
 This includes call backs if you need additional logic to respond to deletions/insertions/updates/moves.
 * Enables long-tap menus on cells using `UIMenuItem` objects.
-* Add a `UIRefreshControl` control.
+* Makes it easy to add a `UIRefreshControl` control.

-The fetched results controller logic is taken from [Ash Furrow's code](https://github.com/AshFurrow/UICollectionView-NSFetchedResultsController) which in turn took it from [this gist](https://gist.github.com/4440c1cba83318e276bb).
+The fetched results controller logic is taken from [Ash Furrow's code](https://github.com/AshFurrow/UICollectionView-NSFetchedResultsController) who in turn took it from [this gist](https://gist.github.com/4440c1cba83318e276bb).

 # Setup